quidampepin/quidampepin.github.io/_posts/2025-01-27-the-choice.md

 Thomas looked at his watch: 8 o'clock sharp.
 On time, as usual.

 Entering the driverless vehicle, Thomas was greeted by the diaphanous screens.
-He was spoilt for choice.
+He had lots of choice.
 To his right, the route map, with real-time information on traffic, accidents and possible changes to the planned route.
 To his left, his schedule for the day and the music list, both prepared by Amber.
 And in front of him, a summary of what he needed to know for his important meeting.
 He decided to use all the screens in the car to work.
 He couldn't let himself get distracted.
 He could no longer see the outside world, the weather or the journey, and he had turned off the music.

 Thomas was completely absorbed in the meeting that was coming up.
 His future was at stake.
 He had gambled a lot.
 He would be proposing major changes to the credit distribution algorithm.
-With these changes, he thought he'd hit the bull's-eye: better reward the most deserving, manage available resources more efficiently, without penalizing the most disadvantaged.
+With these changes, he thought he had hit the bull's-eye: better reward the most deserving and manage available resources more efficiently, all without penalizing the most disadvantaged.
 Mr. Davis would be impressed, he was sure.
 Provided he hadn't missed anything...

-He had a good 45-minute drive to fine-tune everything.
+He had a good 45-minute drive to fine tune everything.

 “Amber, can we go over the simulations of the new algorithm together?“